Best Webcam for Zoom Calls in 2026

 Should I enable HD video in Zoom settings?

 Yes, always.
 Zoom defaults to standard definition video unless HD is manually enabled in Settings → Video → Enable HD.
 With HD enabled and a 1080p webcam, Zoom will broadcast at up to 1080p on supported plans.
-Without HD enabled, even a 4K webcam outputs at standard definition.
 This single settings change often produces a more visible improvement than a webcam upgrade for people who haven’t done it yet.

 Is a ring light worth it for Zoom calls?